MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Set-AzureRmSiteRecoveryVaultSettings.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSiteRecoveryVaultSettings** cmdlet sets the azure_2 Site Recovery vault context for further operations.
+The **Set-AzureRmSiteRecoveryVaultSettings** cmdlet sets the Azure Site Recovery vault context for further operations.
 This does not apply to recovery services vaults.

 ## EXAMPLES